emscripten-core/emscripten/system/lib/libc/musl/readme.txt

-These sources were downloaded from the musl-0.9.12 release on July 29, 2013, along with some updates from git to fix various issues that were found.
+These sources were downloaded from the musl-0.9.13 release on August 30, 2013.

 Differences from upstream musl include: